 Circa 1991, Kay Lynn began taking art classes at the MFAH art school The Glassell School of Art, while still working for Exxon.
 Her instruction included drawing, 2-D design, oil painting and print-making.
 During this time, Kay Lynn sold work at the school’s annual student sale…largely because she learned to frame her own work.

 After leaving Exxon, Kay Lynn returned to Glassell for 3-D design and Collage and Assemblage.
 This introduced her to assemblage, which is additive rather than subtractive three dimensional work.
 The collage class was reinforced by 2 classes on the subject at Houston’s Jung Center and led to a body of shadow box art.
 Additionally, the 3-D instruction has led to an avid, interest in Gourd Art.

 Kay Lynn has also attended art classes at Lee College and workshops at the Art Center of Baytown.
-She is currently in charge of planning shows, changing member work in the Foyer Gallery, and is serving as Treasurer of the Bay Area Gourd Patch.
+She is currently in charge of planning shows, and is the past Treasurer of the Art League and is the current Treasurer of the Bay Area Gourd Patch.
 She is the current President of the Art League.

 Dr. Dorothy Wong is a retired clinical psychologist who first came to this country from her native Hong Kong before she began grade school.
 Her love of the photographic medium first came during her many travels abroad to places like Africa and Europe where she captured moments in time and learned from the expertise of other photographers that she just had an eye for interesting scenes, both natural and of human interest.
 She is a member of a photography group that has participated in the Houston FotoFest for many years.
 Her work has been exhibited in many competitions as well as area galleries.
 The Art League of Baytown is proud to have Dot's photos on exhibit in the Art Center of Baytown.